 Application Deadlines

 This webpage indicates the upcoming deadlines for evaluation of your academic credentials.
-There are 8 review cycles each year, the stages of which are outlined below.
+There are four (4) review cycles each year, the stages of which are outlined below.
 Please read closely to understand the process and timelines of your application.
 For questions, see our FAQs.

 UPCOMING DEADLINE DATES: